adconnolly/CLUBBiNN/README.md

-The analysis notebooks use processed Large-Eddy Simulation (LES) data, e.g. of the BOMEX and DYCOMS cases including turbulence statistics such as Turbulent Kinetic Energy (TKE) as well as the dissipation of TKE, to aid in the design and training of ML schemes.
+The analysis notebooks use processed Large-Eddy Simulation (LES) data, e.g. of the BOMEX and DYCOMS cases including turbulence statistics such as Turbulent Kinetic Energy (TKE) as well as the dissipation of TKE, to aid in the design and training of ML-enhanced schemes.

-A coefficient, C14, related to the dissipation of TKE, through the dissipation of horizontal velocity variances, is the initial parameter of interest.
+In the training the notebooks, a coefficient, C14, related to the dissipation of TKE, through the dissipation of horizontal velocity variances, is the initial parameter of interest.
 Currently, this coefficient is set to a constant value, but high resolution simulations reveal vertical structure and regime dependence.
-We hope to utilize the same high resolution data to develop a data-driven model of the coefficient.
+We hope to utilize high-resolution, LES data to develop a data-driven model of the coefficient.
 To provide labels for the supervised machine learning of this coefficient, mixing lengths are calculated through python routines which mirror Fortran algorithms used in CLUBB.
 Other variables are similarly